karetkaz/Cmpl/extras/docs/100 - Introduction.md

 * [x] `this` is not needed using [Uniform Function Call Syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax).

-### `public`, `protected`, `private` access level modifiers are not part of the language.
+### no access level modifiers like: `public`, `protected`, `private`, ...
-* [x] everything is accessible inside one file with no restriction.
-* [x] accessing a non-document commented variable, function field or method will raise a high-level warning that can be treated as an error.
+* [x] accessing an undocument symbol from a different translation unit will raise a high-level warning that can be treated as an error.
 * [x] deprecation and any other annotations should be specified in the documentation comment.